Sorapong Chatree: Biography

 He was born in Tambon Tha To (later separated into Tambon Ban Mai), Maha Rat district, Phra Nakhon Si Ayutthaya Province.
-He was the youngest of three children and had an older brother and an older sister.
+He was the youngest of three children, with an older brother and an older sister.
 In the past, his house was regarded as the only house in the community with a television set.

 Chatree became one of the top male stars by the mid-1970s, eventually displacing the older Sombat Metanee from the lead position.
-As he aged, he retained his popularity until the end of his life, he maintained his popularity and was known as a key supporting actor.
+As he aged, he retained his popularity until the end of his life.
+He maintained his popularity and was known as a key supporting actor.

 Apart from acting, he also released five studio albums with two major labels, RS Promotion and Nititad Promotion, between 1990 and 1997.

 He also voiced Woody from Toy Story trilogy and Agent K from Men in Black II in Thai dub.

 In 2001, construction began on Wat Luang Phor Toh in Sikhio Town.
 Chatree provided major funding for the temple and participated in many of its Buddhist engagements.

 He was named a National Artist of Thailand in 2009.
 His hometown was transformed into a museum and cultural tourism destination, which exhibits his life.

 Chatree died from lung cancer at Bumrungrad Hospital in Bangkok, on 10 March 2022, at the age of 71.